jozefcuryllo/Projekt-24-Java/README.md

 Project no. 24 in Java
 "Aplikacja desktopowa do rozliczania wyjazdów"
-"Desktop aplication to settle businnes travels"
+"Desktop application to settle business travels"

 Our planned steps in the project: